stalj/data-notations/02-DocumentVersionTracking/DocumentVersionTracking.md

         git branch
         ```

-    1. Imagine that yu are going to create 3 more files in your project.
+    1. Imagine that you are going to create 3 more files in your project.
 Instead of modifying the original project content, create a copy of it, i.e. create a new branch.
 In the new project branch, you can make and register any changes you want.
 If you want your changes to be merged with the original project content, simply merge the new branch into the master branch.

         Create a new branch named **new3files**: